dugudugu/Paradise-in-Curacao/README.md

 	- [17 Education, Article By Marimuthu](http://www.17educations.com/trigger-google-map-marker-infowindow/)
 	- [StackOverflow, Answer from Geocodezip](https://stackoverflow.com/questions/53436428/marker-clustering-google-maps-api)
 	- [Google Maps Platform](https://developers.google.com/maps/documentation/javascript/marker-clustering)
-* For the Nabar and footer, the original code was taken from [Material Design for Bootsrap](https://mdbootstrap.com/) and then edited.
+* For the Nabar and footer, the original code was taken from [Material Design for Bootsrap](https://mdbootstrap.com/) and then edited

 ### Acknowledgements